moamen-ui/mcmakler-task-es6/README.md

-This is my task for McMacler company.
+This is my task for McMacler company (V2) .

 ## Used Technologies